Illinois Motorcycle Accident Attorneys

 - Aggressive or reckless drivers

-However, the overwhelming majority of motorcycle accidents are caused by another motorist’s negligence or wrongdoing.
+However, many motorcycle accidents are caused by another motorist’s negligence or wrongdoing.

 Common examples of motorist negligence include: